Background in Data Science, Survey Methodology, and Policy Analysis.

 Kapteyn, A., Banks, J., Hamer, M., Smith, J. P., Steptoe, A., Van Soest, A., Koster, A., & Wah, S. H. (2018).
 What they say and what they do: comparing physical activity across the USA, England and the Netherlands.
 J Epidemiol Community Health, 72(6), 471-476. https://doi.org/10.1136/jech-2017-209703

-My research has been supported by various prestigious grants, including:
+My research has been supported by prestigious grants from various organizations, including:

-These grants have enabled me to explore survey response behavior and develop innovative methodologies for improving data quality.
+These grants have enabled me to develop innovative methodologies for improving data quality.

 I actively present my research at major academic conferences, including: